comsa33/openforticlient-vpn/README.md

 2. Test if the openfortivpn command runs directly in the terminal.
 3. Confirm that the host, port, and username in your profile are correct.
 4. Make sure you've entered the correct password as administrator privileges (sudo) are required.
+5. Check the connection logs using the "Show Connection Logs" command for more details about the error.

 ### If VPN Status Is Not Displayed Correctly

 1. Try restarting VS Code.
 2. Check if the ppp0 interface exists using the `ip addr` or `ifconfig` command in the terminal.
+3. View the connection logs to see if any errors were reported during connection attempts.

 ## License